Brookston Beer Bulletin

 Filed Under: Birthdays Tagged With: Birthdays, Oregon, Portland, Sports

-I may not be college basketball’s biggest fan, but I do still enjoy March Madness every year.
-The tournament is usually a fun diversion for a few weeks each year, so for the eleventh straight year, I’ve set up a fantasy game, similar to fantasy football.
+I may not be biggest fan of academia’s version of indentured servitude, otherwise known as college basketball, but I do still enjoy the games of March Madness every year.
+The tournament is usually a fun diversion for a few weeks each year, so for the fourteenth straight year, I’ve set up a fantasy game, similar to fantasy football or baseball.
 It’s a bracket game through Yahoo which I call “Märzen Madness.”
-It doesn’t look like there’s a limit to the number of people who can play, so sign up and make your picks beginning right now, with the first games taking place on March 17, which only gives you a couple of days to complete your bracket.
-So don’t delay, sign up right away and fill out your bracket right away.
+It doesn’t look like there’s a limit to the number of people who can play, so sign up and make your picks beginning right now, with the first games taking place on March 18, which only gives you roughly two days to complete your bracket.
+So don’t delay, sign up right away and fill out your bracket.

 To join Märzen Madness and play the Yahoo!
 Sports Tournament Pick’em game, just follow the link below.
 You’ll also need a Yahoo ID (which is free if you don’t already have one).